If you love baseball, these iconic spots belong on your roster:

 Grapefruit League, Florida.

 Beaches and baseball make for a winning combination.
 That’s what family travelers will find when they head south to watch their favorite players and prospects showcase their pre-season skills during Spring Training in Florida.
 Catch the Philadelphia Phillies in family-friendly Clearwater or be there as the Minnesota Twins make it happen in Ft.
 Myers.
 The Atlanta Braves are part of the magic underway at the ESPN Wide World of Sports complex at Walt Disney World where a roving emcee asks fans to guess the attendance for the chance to win prizes.
-New in 2017, The Ballpark of the Palm Beaches offers an immersive, up-scale experience, enabling fans to move through training fields and workout facilities before heading in to the 6,400 seat ballpark.
+The Ballpark of the Palm Beaches offers an immersive, up-scale experience, enabling fans to move through training fields and workout facilities before heading in to the 6,400 seat ballpark.

 Fifteen teams tune up for fans in thirteen locations throughout the Sunshine State.
 Check the web sites for game schedules and to learn more about apps that can help plan your visit.
 Contact: www.floridagrapefruitleague.com